Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 Faulty Oxygen or Mass Airflow Sensor

-Two of these sensors play a vital role in why a car engine stops while idling.
+Two of these sensors play a crucial role in why a car engine stops while idling.
 The first is the oxygen sensor located in the exhaust manifold.

-The second is the mass airflow sensor, which sits to the left of your engine inside the intake air passage.
+The second is the mass airflow sensor, which sits to the left of your engine within the entering air passage.

 How much does replacing an oxygen or mass airflow sensor at a shop cost?
 An oxygen sensor will run about $200, and a mass airflow sensor will cost roughly $300.